≡

 In addition to the wildlife around the Hardware Wildlife Education Center, fishing opportunities abound.
 Licensed anglers can catch several trout species in the nearly 15 miles of streams and rivers on the WMA (anglers 12 years of age and older must have a valid Utah fishing or combination license).

-Horse-drawn sleigh and wagon rides on the WMA are offered in the winter on the days the Education Center is open, and are a unique opportunity to see elk up close and in their natural habitat.
+Horse-drawn sleigh and wagon rides on the WMA are offered in the winter on the days the Wildlife Education Center is open, and are a unique opportunity to see elk up close and in their natural habitat.

 If you are a teacher or school group interested in learning more about year-round educational opportunities at Hardware WMA, find more details here.